Degree Requirements | Fields of Interest | Internship | Research Projects | Sample Curriculum Outline | Frequently Asked Questions

 To see a description and sample list of elective courses for each field of interest, click on the links below.
 Course offerings change, so sample course lists provided may not include courses of interest to you or may include courses that are unavailable in the coming year.
 Courses marked with an * indicate a special course designation.
 This may indicate that instructor approval is needed to register for the course, the schedule is irregular, or course fees apply.
 Check the UO Course Catalog for more specific information.

-Students should set their field of interest by filling out the Master of Public Administration field of interest form.
+Students should select their field of interest by completing the Master of Public Administration field of interest form.

 There are two components of the Master of Public Administration internship requirement.
 The first is enrollment in the PPPM 623 Professional Development (1 credit).
 Students begin the course during orientation week and continue through the fall term of their first year.
 Through this course, students identify their career goals and develop a plan to prepare themselves to meet the goals.
 Students identify summer internship and post-graduation fellowship opportunities and develop polished résumé and cover letters.